 All the Releases are subject to maintenance via CR process for essential corrections.

-A release may be dismissed when the TP will declare it not anymore relevant for maintenance, typically when an old release will be considered obsolete by the TP.
+A Release may be dismissed when the TP will declare it not anymore relevant for maintenance, typically when an old Release will be considered obsolete by the TP.

 Portal impacts